10 Facebook Live Best Practices to Boost Engagement and Reach

 Authenticity and unpredictability are the name of the game on Facebook Live.
 Things will inevitably go wrong—and as long as it doesn’t shut down your broadcast, that’s OK.
 Embracing imperfection can actually make your video more compelling.

 Avoid “quiet on the set.”
-This old studio principle doesn’t apply to Facebook Live.
+This old studio principle doesn’t apply to Facebook Live best practices.
 Encourage both on- and off-screen talent to talk, laugh and joke with each other.
 If your talent is a celebrity or influencer traveling with an entourage, invite them to join in for a more authentic dialogue.

 Host games and activities.
 On-screen activities are another fun way to add an element of surprise.
 Rather than jumping right into a Q&A session, play a game that online viewers can participate in, like truth or dare, Pictionary or “how well do you know your castmate.”
-Make it a competition and give a prize to the follower who wins.
+Competition with giveaways are another surefire way to keep viewers engaged.

 #4.
 Plan Your Failure Scenarios